HejSztynx/StockEss-demo/README.md

 # 📈 StockEss

 **StockEss** is a modern web application designed to support users in making informed investment decisions on the stock market.
-It provides easy access to market data, real-time stock information, and a suite of intuitive tools to help track and manage investment strategies.
+It provides easy access to market data, real-time stock information, predictions of oncoming prices and a suite of intuitive tools to help track and manage investment strategies.

 ## 🚀 Features

 - 📊 **Real-Time Quotes** – View the latest market prices and key indicators
 - 📈 **Interactive Charts** – Analyze stock performance over time
 - 🧠 **AI Insights** – Analyze AI predicted future prices
-- 🗂️ **Watchlist** – Save and monitor selected stocks
+- 🗂️ **Watchlist** – Customizable alerts to keep you informed about significant stock price movement
 - 💸 **Virtual Wallet** – Test yourself on the real market with virtual currency

 ## 🛠️ Tech Stack